yagmura/Course_DataVisualization/Assignments/#1/Readme.md

 Any assignment that does not comply with the instructions will not be evaluated.

-Please do not use any GenAI for the last question in the assignment.
+Please don't use any GenAI tools.